lyingCS/KuaiComt.github.io/pages/homepage.md

 ## Citation

-If you find our code or paper useful, please cite the paper:
+If you find our dataset useful, please cite the paper:

 ```
 @article{zhang2025comment,